JoseLGuerra92/web-Sprint-Challenge-User-Interface-and-Git/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+They are basic terms to describe what html does, as apposed to tags with no meaning.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+Inline displays in a line and in the same line, display block always makes a new line and takes up a full width

-3. What are the 4 areas of the box model?
+3. What are the 4 areas of the box model? margin, border, padding ,content

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+4. While using flexbox, what axis does the following property work on: ```align-items: center```? y
 5. Explain why git is valuable to a team of developers.
+To work collabratively, on the same project, but at different times, also while not applying all changes at once as well as reverting to previous versions.
 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up